ahmadazimi/laravel-media-manager/README.md

 ### This package is still under development.

 Laravel 4 advanced media manager package based on [elFinder 2.1](https://github.com/Studio-42/elFinder/tree/2.1).
-Note that this package still under development and please don't use it in a production version of your project.
+Note that this package is still under development and please don't use it in a production version of your project.
 I hope I can finish it as soon as posiible.

 ### Installation